 Blacktown’s 395,000 residents speak over 180 languages between us, and many of these languages have words that contain so much meaning and power that there is no English equivalent.
-With the support of the Blacktown City Council 2020 Creative Arts Grant, I would like to capture some of these words — and, more importantly, a story behind them —and develop an illustrated anthology/short-story collection.
+With the support of the Blacktown City Council 2020 Creative Arts Grant, I would like to capture some of these words — and, perhaps more importantly, a story behind them —and develop an illustrated anthology/short-story collection.

 By working on this project, I’m hoping to recapture something of what I’ve lost and encourage people to explore and retain the richness and power of our different languages.